Yearly Arabic Programme 2019-2020 (Beirut and Amman)

 The annual language program is organised by IFPO’s department for Medieval and Modern Arabic Studies (Département des Études Arabes, Médiévales et Modernes de l’Institut français du Proche-Orient) under the responsibility of Sabrina Benchenaf (Associate Professor, Ifpo) and the direction of Frédéric Imbert (Professor of Universities, Director of DEAMM).
 It offers in-depth language and cultural training to trainees (students or non-students) who have already completed Modern Standard Arabic (MSA/fuṣḥā) with one of the following profiles:

-Ifpo does not train beginner trainees in Modern Standard Arabic (MSA/fuṣḥā).
+Ifpo does not teachs beginners in Modern Standard Arabic (MSA/fuṣḥā).

 Candidates for the annual course must motivate their project to study at Ifpo by a letter of motivation where they will expose their research project or their professional project.
 The course is also intended for people wishing to prepare for certain competitions that require a good mastery of Arabic (National Education, Foreign Affairs, etc.).

 The classes are taught in Arabic by Lebanese, Syrian and Jordanian professors who have a solid background in teaching Modern Standard Arabic to foreigners.
-The teaching’s team for whom Arabic is without exception the mother tongue, is composed of about fifteen teachers in Beirut and a dozen in Amman.
+The teaching’s team for whom Arabic is without exception the mother tongue, is composed of a dozen teachers in Beirut as well as in Amman.

-Collective courses offered in MSA are: Arabic grammar, written expression and comprehension, oral expression and comprehension, press and media, modern history, history of Arabic-islamic thought, culture and civilization, classical and modern literature.
+Collective courses offered in MSA are: Arabic grammar, written expression and comprehension, reading and dictation, oral expression and comprehension, written and audiovisual press, modern history, history of Arabic-islamic thought, culture and civilization, classical and modern literature.
 It should be noted that a course is exclusively devoted to presentations and debates of different kinds (contradictory debate, political, citizen or social debates, presentations, interviews, etc.).
 The objective of this course is to learn in real situations how to construct an oral presentation, to organize a speech, to develop the language practice, to master the expressions and formulas allowing to intervene in a debate or a discussion, to present and to confront its ideas, argue, refute, etc.

-Collective courses in Levantine or Jordanian dialect integrate the training offer with the aim of quickly responding to trainees’ needs for daily communication.
+Collective courses in Levantine or Jordanian dialect integrate the course offer with the aim of quickly responding to learners’ needs for daily communication.

-For individual courses (tutoring), the trainees formulate before the beginning of the annual course four wishes for courses they will then have, if they wish, the opportunity to change at the entrance of the second and third quarters.
-The courses offered are: dialect, press and media, social issues, grammar, written expression and comprehension, oral expression and comprehension, modern history, history of Arabic-Islamic thought, culture and civilization, classical literature, modern literature, translation, according to teacher’s availability in this subject (translation from Arabic into French or from Arabic into English).
+For individual courses (tutoring), the trainees formulate before the beginning of the annual course four wishes for courses they will then have, if they wish, the opportunity to change at the entrance of the second and third trimester.
+The courses offered are: dialect, written press, audiovisual press, social issues, grammar, written expression and comprehension, oral expression and comprehension, modern history, history of Arabic-Islamic thought, culture and civilization, classical literature, modern literature, translation (from Arabic into French or from Arabic into English, and vice versa), according to teacher’s availability in this subject.

-In order to reinforce language skills from the beginning of the year, language courses (oral, written, grammar) are highly recommended in individual courses in the first term.
-The results of the written and oral placement tests, carried out at the arrival of the trainees, before the beginning of the internship, allowed to orient the trainees towards courses adapted to his needs.
+In order to reinforce language skills from the beginning of the year, language courses (oral, written, grammar) are highly recommended in individual courses in the first trimester.
+The results of the written and oral placement tests, carried out at the arrival of the students, before the beginning of the courses, lead us to to orient the learner towards courses adapted to his needs.

 N.B.
-French is the administrative language of the program (emails, attachments and various posters); however, knowledge of French, if useful, is not compulsory.
+French is the administrative language of the program (emails, attachments and various posters); however, knowledge of French is not compulsory.

-- an applicant information form + 1 identity photograph (to download below).
+- an applicant information form (download below) + 1 identity photograph scanned into 1 single PDF file.

 - download the Arabic language test (Beirut and Amman)

 Candidate will be chosen on the basis of their test result, but also on their motivation.
 It is fundamental that the applicant does the test alone and strictly according to the conditions formulated: 3 hours, the dictionary is authorized.
 Warning !
 If the candidate fails to finish his test in the conditions of time (3h), don’t worry, it has to be sent as it is.
-In any case, accepted candidates will be tested again on arrival, during the pre-school days: written and oral tests (MSA and dialectal), in order to place them into the correct group based on their knowledge and level of MSA and dialect (dialect groups range from beginners to advanced).
+In any case, the definitely accepted candidates will be tested again on their arrival, during the pre-entry days and placed in the groups corresponding to their level: written test and oral test (literal and dialectal), in order to place them into the correct group based on their knowledge and level of MSA and dialect (dialect groups range from beginners to advanced).

 The amount paid will not be refunded after payment or in case of withdrawal, except for medical or professional reasons (duly justified).
 If the payment of the full registration fees is not made on the dates indicated, Ifpo authorizes itself to cancel your registration